deepmodeling/deepmodeling_sphinx/README.md

 ## Features

-- Adding the DeepModeling banner
+- Add the DeepModeling banner
+- Add the ICP number to the footer
 - Minify HTML, Javascript, and CSS files

 ## How to use it